-Leave the skin on, eat the outer leaves
+Leave the skin on fruit and vegetables and eat the outer leaves

-Polyphenols are generally present in higher concentrations in the outer parts of fruit and vegetables than in the inner portions.
+Polyphenols are generally present in higher concentrations in the outer parts of fruit and leafy vegetables than in the inner portions

 The simple act of peeling fruit and vegetables removes a significant portion of the total polyphenol load.

 In fruits and vegetables, flavonols are the most common form of polyphenol.
 These flavonols accumulate in the outer and aerial tissues (skin and leaves) because sunlight stimulates their biosynthesis.

 Marked differences in concentration exist between pieces of fruit on the same tree and even between different sides of a single piece of fruit, depending on exposure to sunlight.

 Similarly, in leafy vegetables such as lettuce and cabbage, glycoside (another polyphenol) concentration is more than ten times as high in the green outer leaves as in the light-coloured inner leaves.